AbhishekCdr/Node-Practice/MvcArch/Readme.md

 > Present data in a specific format or layout.
 > Send user commands to the Controller (e.g., form submissions, button clicks).

-Controller: Th ebrain of the application that controls how data is displayed.
+CONTROLLER: Th ebrain of the application that controls how data is displayed.

 ->Responsibilities: